 Investors seek a clear grasp of the Group's financial health, future prospects, and strategic initiatives, emphasising transparent reporting on performance, risk and dividends.
-Shareholders value insight into the Company's long-term vision, innovation, and ability to tackle challenges.
-A proactive approach to addressing concerns and consistent communication on progress is vital for building and maintaining trust.
+Shareholders value proactive approach to addressing concerns and consistent communication on progress is vital for building and maintaining trust.

 For customers, the focus is on reliability, simplicity and value.
-They expect a seamless experience from switching, to smart meter installation, and through to renewal.
-Regular updates regarding their accounts, energy-saving advice and cost-saving initiatives are essential to keep customers engaged.
-Additionally, transparent communication and responsive customer support help build and maintain customer loyalty.
+They expect a seamless communication and demonstration experience from switching, to smart meter of commitment to their wellbeing and installation, and through to renewal.
+Regular updates regarding their accounts, energyinsight into the Company's long-term vision, saving advice and cost-saving initiatives performance metrics and their role in innovation, and ability to tackle challenges.
+A are essential to keep customers engaged. achieving corporate goals.
+Recognition, fair Additionally, transparent communication compensation and a positive work culture and responsive customer support help build and maintain customer loyalty.